Join us on either a 10 or 18 day tour exploring the Simpson Desert and surrounds.

 WHERE CAN I GET SUPPLIES AND FUEL?

-Fuel is available along our route, however, you will need to have a fuel range of 900 km for the longest stretch with no fuel stops.
+Fuel is available along our route, however, you will need to have a fuel range of 800 km for the longest stretch with no fuel stops.
 All care will be taken to check in advance whether fuel is available where we are going.
-We fill up in Innamincka, Mt Dare and Birdsville along the way.
 Some food is also available in these locations but variety is limited and fresh food is not always available.

 WHEN CAN I SEE THE FULL ITINERARY?

 A full itinerary is sent to you on booking.
 The following is a general outline.
-Please note that the itinerary is subject to change depending on track conditions, weather, vehicle issues etc. We have several alternative campsites recorded from previous trips in case of a hold up.
-We have also factored in some spare days that can be used if necessary for contingencies.
+Please note that the itinerary is subject to change depending on track conditions, weather, vehicle issues, border restrictions etc. We have also factored in some spare days that can be used if necessary for contingencies.

 Tony is a full-time tour guide and Cert IV qualified trainer and assessor in four wheel driving.
-He has led remote tours all over Australia and in New Zealand including the South Island High Country, the Kimberleys, Flinders Ranges, Central Aust, Canning Stock Route, Victorian High Country, Arnhem Land and Cape York.
+He has a Degree in Tourism and a Masters Degree in Wildlife Management.
+Tony has led remote tours all over Australia and in New Zealand including the South Island High Country, the Kimberleys, Flinders Ranges, Central Aust, Simpson Desert, Canning Stock Route, Victorian High Country, Arnhem Land and Cape York.
 Tony is a keen fisherman and photographer and loves chasing wildlife with the camera.
-He has a Degree in Tourism and a Masters Degree in Wildlife Management.